Data storage in the model

 requested credit card limit

-when applying for a credit card the client provides the value of the expected limit
+when applying for a credit card, the customer provides the expected limit value

-the application may change this value during process handling (e.g., reduce it)
+the application can change this value during process handling (e.g.

-when submitting a loan application the client provides a correspondence address
+when applying for a loan, the customer provides a mailing address

-however the client can change this address and request correspondence related to this process to be sent to a different address
+however, the customer can change this address and request correspondence regarding this process to be sent to a different address

-the application retains the values entered by the client
+the application preserves the values entered by the customer

 Data outside the model

-A low-code application does not have to store all data in the model.
-Some data is temporary and is used only to determine the target value or make a decision, e.g.:
+The low-code application does not have to store all data in the model.
+Some data is temporary in nature and is used only to determine the target value or make a decision, e.g.:

-generates the account selection domain from the component Value selection field from list
+generates the account selection domain from the Value selection from list field component

-allows the client to easily choose a specific account
+allows the customer to easily select a specific account

-in the data model we only want the account selected by the Client, the entire list is not needed
+in the data model we only want to have the account selected by the customer; we do not need the entire list

-allows making a decision about the ability to purchase a product (e.g. Card <26)
+allows a decision to be made about the possibility of purchasing the product (e.g. Card <26)

 is calculated from the PESEL number

-Temporary, operational data may be kept in session variables on forms, process variables, or in script variables.
+Temporary, operational data can be stored in session variables on forms, process variables, or script variables.

 Last updated